MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ### Approach 2

-This approach to solving the problem requires a maximum lookback-period.
+This approach to solving the problem requires a maximum lookback period.
 The approach looks at how much _older_ the record in dataset A might be compared to dataset B. The method then joins the two datasets based on ID and this lookback period.

-The join produces all possible candidates, all dataset A records that are older than records in dataset B and within the lookback period, and then the closest one to dataset B is filtered by `arg_min`(TimestampB - TimestampA).
+The `join` produces all possible candidates, all dataset A records that are older than records in dataset B and within the lookback period.
+Then, the closest one to dataset B is filtered by `arg_min (TimestampB - TimestampA)`.
 The shorter the lookback period is, the better the query results will be.

 In the following example, the lookback period is set to `1m`.
 The record with ID `z` doesn't have a corresponding `A` event because its `A` event is older by two minutes.